apache/nifi-site/src/pages/markdown/minifi/system-admin-guide.md

 minifi.sh flowStatus provenancereporting:health,bulletins
 ```

-## Instance
+### Instance

-To query the status of the MiNiFi instance in general use the "instance" flag followed by one of the instance options.
+To query the status of the MiNiFi instance use the "instance" flag followed by one of the instance options.
 The instance options are below.

 Option | Description
 ------ | -----------